shows "Nette Application" panel in Tracy BlueScreen?

 and %vendorDir%/mymodule

 .
-If we want to overwrite
+If we want to omit the

-the default directory, we use exclamation mark:
+default directory, we use an exclamation

 application: